-19. (1) An authorised officer may, by a notice in writing (hereinafter referred to as a "detention notice") served on the relevant food business operator or duly authorised representative, require the detention of any animal or food for the purpose of examination (including the taking of samples).
+19. (1) An authorised officer may, by a notice in writing (a "detention notice") served on the relevant food business operator or duly authorised representative, require the detention of any animal or food for the purpose of examination (including the taking of samples).